dotnet/docs/docs/core/diagnostics/eventsource-instrumentation.md

 `data` parameter.
 8. Event names cannot contain `<` or `>` characters.
 While user defined methods also cannot contain these characters, `async` methods will be rewritten by the compiler to contain them.
 Mark all non-event methods on an <xref:System.Diagnostics.Tracing.EventSource>
-with the <xref:System.Diagnostics.Tracing.EventSource.NonEventAttribute> to be sure these generated methods don't become events.
+with the <xref:System.Diagnostics.Tracing.NonEventAttribute> to be sure these generated methods don't become events.

 ## Best practices